jessvb/lstm_web_server/README.md

 This project loads an LSTM model (json and weights) and generates text in the console with one button click.
 This project is based off of this [tensorflowjs example](https://github.com/tensorflow/tfjs-examples/tree/master/lstm-text-generation).
 To create and download an LSTM model that can be loaded into this project, see the [lstm_model_creator](https://github.com/jessvb/lstm_model_creator).

-Before running this project, install the dependencies (e.g., tfjs and tfjs-node)<!-- with `yarn`-->.
-To run to project, use `node --experimental-modules ui.mjs`.
+Before running this project, install the dependencies (e.g., tfjs, tfjs-node, etc.)<!-- with `yarn` (see package.json)-->.
+To run to project, use `node --experimental-modules ui.js`.

 ## Overview from [Original Source](https://github.com/tensorflow/tfjs-examples)